eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

 author: Eugenio Pace
 ---

-In [Part I](/post/2025-05-02-A-CBUS-Module-for-Model-Railway-accesories.md), I described the hardware for a CBUS-enabled accessory module designed to animate a model railway brewery—with sound, lights, and motion.
+In [Part I](/post/2025-05-02-A-CBUS-Module-for-Model-Railway-accesories.md), I described the hardware for a CBUS-enabled accessory module designed to animate our [club](https://ete-pnw.org) model railway brewery—with sound, lights, and motion.

 In this post, I’ll go through the software that ties everything together.